 Which one is for you?

 It can be said that Rocket.Chat is a better alternative as compared to Slack.
-It is an open-source platform for team collaborations, helping companies to customize their choices, install integrations, and ensure the security of the information.
+It is an open-source platform for team collaborations, helping companies to customise their choices, install integrations, and ensure the security of the information.
 It offers cheaper plans starting from $2 per user per month, whereas the billed plans of Slack start from $8 per user per month.

 If you or the company has employees with technical knowledge, you can save hundreds on Rocket.Chat.
 Installing the program is straightforward, but it becomes complicated in deploying servers and installing external scripts.